 Dhokla with Coconut Chutney and Tarkar

-Elizabeth from Blog from Our Kitchen
+Blog from Our Kitchen

 Inspired by a recent article in Saveur magazine on Gujarati cuisine, Elizabeth and T set out to make Dhokla - a steamed cake made with a fermented batter of dal, rice and yoghurt.
 Before steaming, ginger and chillies are added to the mix.
 Once cooked, it's sliced and then tossed gently through tarkar - a blend of mustard seeds, curry leaves, cumin and chillies.